Communities

 Terminology and dimensions

-Peter Taylor‭ wrote 21 days ago
+Peter Taylor‭ wrote about 2 months ago

 Two independent points: 1.
 "Convex hull" suggests an underlying set which you're bounding.
 The description of your data would fit better with the term "convex polytope", which may help you search the literature.
 2. "the edge... normal to the vector $\vec{G}_j$" suggests that you're working in 2D.
 If you have a fixed dimension then it would be useful to state this, because some approaches may be more efficient in low vs high dimension settings.
 In 2D it would seem to me that it's going to be reasonably efficient to just triangulate the polygon, select a triangle uniformly weighted by its area, and then select a point within that triangle.

-purplenanite‭ wrote 19 days ago
+purplenanite‭ wrote about 2 months ago

 I think this is a case of me not knowing the correct terminology.
 It is in a very high-dimensional space, i should have said something like "the (boundary/hypersurface)... normal to the vector $\vec{G}_k$"